R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

 basically another blooket hacks alt
 For updating the scripts, I go to the schoolcheats.net/blooket web (check it out!) and use the updated scripts.

+!!!: though the text box doesnt work when you execute the scripts, some cheats may be impossible to do such as spam open boxes because of it. :!!!

 steps on using the bookmarklet
 1. right click the bookmark tab
 2. select "Add page..."